Parameter estimation with the current generation of phenomenological waveform models applied to the black hole mergers of GWTC-1: Methods

-\phTPHM also offers an improvement of the inspiral description by departing from the previous approach of using closed-form expressions for the Euler angles that describe the precession of the orbital plane, and by default a numerical integration of the equations for the spin dynamics is used, which can be carried out without significant increase of computational cost \cite{Estelles:TPHM}.
-For a more detailed discussion of the differences between \phXPHM and \phTPHM regarding the treatment of precession see \cite{GW190521}.
+\phTPHM also offers an improvement of the inspiral description by departing from the previous approach of using closed-form expressions for the Euler angles that describe the precession of the orbital plane, and by default a numerical integration of the equations for the spin dynamics is used, which can be carried out without significant increase of computational cost \citep{Estelles:TPHM}.
+For a more detailed discussion of the differences between \phXPHM and \phTPHM regarding the treatment of precession see \citet{GW190521}.

-For lower mass events the gain in accuracy of describing precession is however compensated by a lower accuracy for the phase of the dominant harmonic, which is constructed based on a calibrated extension of the TaylorT3 PN approximant \cite{Blanchet:2006zz}.
-The choice of this approximant was motivated by the explicit time dependence of the orbital frequency as a closed-form expression, but it has been shown \cite{Buonanno:2009zt} to be less accurate than other numerical PN approximants, and in consequence turns out to be more difficult to calibrate to NR.
-Resolving this weakness will be the goal of future work on \phT.
+For lower-mass events, despite the gain in accuracy of describing precession, there is however some loss of accuracy for the phase of the dominant harmonic, which is constructed based on a calibrated extension of the TaylorT3 PN approximant \citep{Blanchet:2006zz}.
+The choice of this approximant was motivated by the explicit time dependence of the orbital frequency as a closed-form expression, but it is known \citep{Buonanno:2009zt} to be less accurate than other numerical PN approximants, and in consequence turns out to be more difficult to calibrate to NR.
+Resolving this weakness of the underlying ``carrier phase'' in \phT will be the goal of future work, and will allow to use this model also for low mass events.
+As discussed above, the primary motivation for the \phT family was to improve the treatment of the late part of the waveform, which is more relevant for higher-mass systems.
+We thus perform parameter estimation with the \phT family only for higher-mass events.

-For \phXPHM we have implemented the ``multibanding'' method \cite{Garcia-Quiros:2020qlt,Vinciguerra:2017ngf} to accelerate waveform evaluation, based on interpolation and the choice of an accuracy parameter.
-In appendix \ref{subsec:multibanding} we discuss parameter estimation results with a more aggressive choice of multibanding settings, as would be appropriate for accelerated parameter estimation runs, e.g.~for the initial exploration of newly detected events.
+For \phXPHM we have implemented the ``multibanding'' method \citep{Vinciguerra:2017ngf,Garcia-Quiros:2020qlt} to accelerate waveform evaluation, based on interpolation and the choice of an accuracy parameter.
+In appendix \ref{subsec:multibanding} we discuss parameter estimation results with a more aggressive choice of multibanding settings, as would be appropriate for accelerated parameter estimation runs, e.g. for the initial exploration of newly detected events.